ryuzakace/Youtube_Playlist_downloader/README.md

 Youtube Playlist downloader(song's name only)(youtube_playlist.py)
 </b></h3>
 Steps to use:<br>
-1 - Intsall python 3.5.2, bs4, pyperclip<br>
+1 - Install python 3.5.2, bs4, pyperclip<br>
-2 - Just copy url and run the python file...
-You read it write, you only need to copy the link no need to paste it<br>
+2 - Just copy url and run the python file...you only need to copy the link no need to paste it<br>
 3 - A new txt file will be created in the same directory with your Playlist's name</br>